 Rob: Now, what happens if that money they’re going to buy the annuity with is in an IRA or a 401K and they want to buy an annuity?
 Does that create any tax issues for them?

 Tim Holmes: No, it doesn’t.
 It’s moved into the annuity.
-There’s no taxes when you actually move it into the annuity, but there is as you get payments.
+There’s no taxes when you actually move it into the annuity, but there are as you get payments.
 Just like in an IRA, that income stream would be taxed at ordinary income tax rates.

 Rob: Would the annuity actually stay inside the IRA?